Redocly/redocly-cli/docs/commands/push.md

 Whenever a `push` is peformed from the default branch (`--branch "${{ github.ref_name }}"` equals to `--default-branch "${{ github.event.repository.default_branch || github.event.repository.master_branch }}"`) - production deployment starts automatically after a successful preview deployment.
 In this case the command waits for both deployments to finish.

 {% /tab %}

+## Resources

+- Use the [push-status command](./push-status.md) to check on an in-progress deploy.
+- For use in a CI context, the [GitHub Action](https://redocly.com/docs/realm/setup/reference/reunite-push-action)

 {% /tabs %}